Matin-Moezi/database-course-project/README.md

 below command in the MySQL shell:
 `SET GLOBAL VARIABLE local_infile = ‘ON’;`
 ### Run:
-In the project root directory run the following commands:
+In the `src` directory run the following commands:

 `$ make`
 `$ ./main`